BC-SECURITY/empire-docs/restful-api/README.md

 * Agent tasks

 A user can also upload a file to the server via the `POST` endpoint.
 That file can then be referenced to be used in certain modules.
-(TODO this is only somewhat implemented via 4.x).

 ### Credentials
 */api/v2beta/credentials*